-The "naturals" revolution
+The "naturals" revolution.

 Tightly woven to this trend is the shift towards free-from products.
 In particular, naturally free-from rather than the traditional processed options.

-Amongst our online community, 62 per cent indicated that they “pay attention to the free-from information on food and drinks packaging”.
+Among our online community, 62 per cent indicated that they “pay attention to the free-from information on food and drinks packaging”.

 Many Australians are also losing faith in big brands and large retailers when it comes to providing convenient, natural and healthy options:

 - 59 per cent of our respondents indicated they think natural products are much better at meeting their dietary requirements than regular supermarket products.

 - 45 per cent feel that there isn’t a very good range of natural food and drink products available in the supermarket.